Closing Probate in Texas

-The closing report may be preferable if he personal representative posted a bond that it needs to be released, they no longer need the powers granted as a personal representative, and they are not concerned about being released from liability.
+The closing report may be preferable if the personal representative posted a bond that needs to be released, they no longer need the powers granted as a personal representative, and they are not concerned about being released from liability.

 The closing report must include proof of the distributions.